MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/sql-server-backup-to-url.md

 **Credential:** A [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] credential is an object that is used to store authentication information required to connect to a resource outside of SQL Server.
 Here, [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] backup and restore processes use credential to authenticate to Azure Blob Storage and its container and blob objects.
 The Credential stores either the name of the storage account and the storage account **access key** values or container URL and its Shared Access Signature token.
 Once the credential is created, the syntax of the BACKUP/RESTORE statements determines the type of blob and the credential required.

-For an example about how to create a Shared Access Signature, see [Create a Shared Access Signature](../../relational-databases/backup-restore/sql-server-backup-to-url.md#SAS) examples later in this topic and to create a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Credential, see [Create a credential](../../relational-databases/backup-restore/sql-server-backup-to-url.md#credential) examples later in this topic.
+For an example about how to create a Shared Access Signature, see [Create a Shared Access Signature](../../relational-databases/backup-restore/sql-server-backup-to-url.md#SAS) examples later in this article and to create a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] Credential, see [Create a credential](../../relational-databases/backup-restore/sql-server-backup-to-url.md#credential) examples later in this article.

 For general information about credentials, see [Credentials](../security/authentication-access/credentials-database-engine.md)